Why do we have Chocolate Eggs at Easter?

 According to http://www.history.com/topics/holidays/easter-symbols the Easter Bunny originated in Germany before surfacing in America in the seventeenth century.

 “According to some sources, the Easter bunny first arrived in America in the 1700s with German immigrants who settled in Pennsylvania and transported their tradition of an egg-laying hare called “Osterhase” or “Oschter Haws.”
-Their children made nests in which this creature could lay its colored eggs.
+Their children made nests in which this creature could lay its coloured eggs.
 Eventually, the custom spread across the U.S. and the fabled rabbit’s Easter morning deliveries expanded to include chocolate and other types of candy and gifts, while decorated baskets replaced nests.
 Additionally, children often left out carrots for the bunny in case he got hungry from all his hopping.”